 The list presents us with a useful snapshot of how education is being shaped right now.
 As education is at the heart of the country’s future, the list makes for interesting reading.
-Let us hope that those who have this influence use it wisely.Explore posts in the same categories: education, higher education
+Let us hope that those who have this influence use it wisely.education, higher education

 Tags: influencersYou can comment below, or link to this permanent URL from your own site.